Before After is a Japanese renovation show featuring the “reformation” of appalling homes.

-On your right, your spouse leans ever so slightly against you.
+On your right, your spouse slightly leans against you.
 He or she shares your thoughts.

 What do you do?
 What do you say?
 Oh, what the hell?
 You loathe it!
 My God!
 Why on earth is your bedroom now in the attic?

-Before After, A Japanese Renovation Show its Dramatized Makeovers
+Before After, A Japanese Renovation Show Featuring Dramatized Home Makeovers

 Oh, there are Japanese comedic talk show elements too.
-In the form of a panel of celebrities invited to “guess” the purpose of strange fittings custom-made for the revamps.
+In the form of a panel of celebrities invited to “guess” the purpose of strange fittings custom-made for the makeover.

 Or 6m2 cells doubling as kitchen and bathroom.

-What would you do if you are selected for an episode of such a show, and by most standards the renovation was brilliant, but you simply do not like it?
+What would you do if you are selected for an episode of such a show, and by most standards the renovation was brilliant, but you simply do not like what was done?

 You don’t exactly hate it.
-But to have to live with it from then on …
+But to have to live with what’s done for the next ten years …

 Meanwhile, everybody, including me, anticipates their unbridled joy.
-Cameras are thrust in their faces to capture their forthcoming bows and repeated arigatos.
+Cameras are thrust in their faces to capture their many bows and repeated arigatous.